stefnotch/aftermath-editor/README.md

 ## Developer info

-- `src/MathEditor.vue` contains a Vue wrapper for the mathematical editor
+- `src/components/math-editor.ts` contains a web component for the mathematical editor
-- `src/math-editor` contains all the code for the mathematical editor
+- `src/math-layout` contains all the code for the representation of what a math formula _looks_ like
-- `src/math-editor/math-ir.ts` is the "intermediate representation" of a formula
+- `src/math-editor` is a WIP
-- `src/math-editor/math-ast.ts` is the same representation plus links to parents
+- `src/math-editor` is a WIP

 ## Future plans